Im-Programmatist/Docker_Nerd/README.md

     - We can not change docker container's port it is defined already on the other hand we can change port in host
     - Docker port expose means we map host port with docker container port, request come to host 80 port then it is mapped with container and request come to container
     - **$ docker run -td --name cont_name -p 80:80 ubuntu**
+    - eg - docker run -td --name swagger-container -p 9092:9092 ckorde/node-swagger-app
-    - here td id tag demon it run not bring us in container, 80:80 means first port is host map with next container port
+    - here td is tag demon it run not bring us in container, 80:80 means first port is host map with next container port
     - P(publish) is override to expose command for port to communicate among containers in local as well as internet
     - Instead of P we can use expose but it will allow to communicate locally(communicate with all other container available on that host) only not on internet
     - If not mention either P(publish) or expose, then service in container will only be access within container